Super Bowl 2019: How to get your TV ready to watch

-Yes, the Super Bowl is a great excuse for buying a new TV -- and we've got some suggestions, both regular- and supersized.
-But maybe your current set is perfectly fine, just in need of a big-game tuneup.
-Or maybe you just got that new set home and want to make sure it's ready for the game.
+Yes, a lot of people use the Super Bowl as an excuse for buying a new TV -- and we've got some suggestions, both regular- and supersized.
+But whether you bought a new set or you're sticking with your existing model, it's all about making sure it's ready for the game.
 Here's how.

 Go big